simlam/Help/mac_test.md

 This is a mac git test.
-It works I can pull from my AMD_Desk
+It works I can pull from my AMD_Desk.
+This is a commit with the bash terminal.